SH801/haselwimmer/TESTREADME.md

 others directly handle user interface screens.

 ### Authentication.java
-'Authentication' class manages authentication screen for authenticating with central server.
+The 'Authentication' class manages the authentication screen for authenticating with the central server.
 The authentication screen works as follows: the user enters their username, password and passphrase and clicks 'Authenticate'.
 Assuming the username/password are valid, the central server returns the Cambridge University card key encrypted with the supplied passphrase.

 ### AuthenticationService.java
-'AuthenticationService' class accesses the authentication web service to retrieve an encrypted card key, encrypted with the supplied passphrase.
+The 'AuthenticationService' class accesses the authentication web service to retrieve an encrypted card key, encrypted with the supplied passphrase.
 The web service should return the information in JSON format as: